- See: Pyknodyostosis

 - some adults affected with this disorder will only give a history of occassional fractures and mild osteopenia;

-- fractures tend to heal readily w/ exuberant callus, but the callus formed is of poor quality (identical in structure with the rest of the skeleton);
+- fractures tend to heal readily w/ exuberant callus, but the callus formed is of poor quality (identical in structure with the rest of

 - hence it is easily deformed by forces associated with wt bearing;